KoryNunn/kgo/README.md

 Stupidly easy flow control.

+## Depricated

+While kgo still works fine, I've since moved my efforts over to the much cleaner, faster, better tested, more flexible, and better maintained, [righto](https://github.com/korynunn/righto), to which you can easily and incrementally migrate to if you want.

 ## Why

 flow contol should be seamless, you should be able to say what you want done, and say kgo.